LLNL/units/README.md

 These libraries will work well if the number of units being dealt with is known at compile time.
 Many also produce zero overhead operations and checking.
 Therefore in situations where this is possible other libraries are a preferred alternative.

-### Reasons to choose this units library vs. another option
+### Reasons to choose this units library over another option

 1. Conversions to and from regular strings are required
 2. The number of units in use is large